 3. Turn the device back on, and restart it.

 1. Shut it down, but leave the USB plugged in.

 2. Hold down the Shift + Control + Options buttons on the left side of your keyboard for seven seconds.

 3. Continue holding down that key combination while also holding down the device's power button for another seven seconds.

 4. Release all buttons, and turn the device back on.

 If the cavities of any of your USB ports or plugs contain specks of dirt or dust, these can block your USB devices from connecting.
 You can use a can of compressed air or a bicycle, ball, or balloon pump to blow the particles away.

 If none of these tips work, your USB device may have an actual hardware problem.
-If you have a friend or co-worker nearby, try connecting the problematic USB device to a different computer.
+Have a friend or co-worker nearby try connecting the problematic USB device to a different computer.

 If you see the same error, you'll probably have to replace your USB device.
 Give our customer support team a call or shoot us an email.
 We are always here and ready to help.